Innoactive/Creator/.Documentation/articles/transition-to-v2.0/02-update-behaviors-and-conditions.md

 Just like for stage processes and autocompleters, we pass the data instance in the constructor.

-Also, you don not have to set the `ICompletableData.IsCompleted` flag to true manually anymore.
+Also, you should not set the `ICompletableData.IsCompleted` flag to true manually anymore.

 ### Inherit from the abstract class